acuciureanu/log-name-generator/Readme.md

 Usage of log-name-generator:
 This program generates log filenames for a specified number of past days based on provided seed names or defaults.

+  -date-format string
+        Specify a single date format for log filenames (e.g., '20060102' for YYYYMMDD).
+See usage for more examples.
   -days int
         Number of days
   -ext string